 - Engaged with companies to gather a forward-looking insight into management of ESG risks, opportunities and actively influenced the management of these factors in line with best practice standards.

-- Targeted an equal or better ESG score compared to the benchmark. - Targeted a lower carbon intensity than the benchmark. - -
+- Targeted an equal or better ESG score compared to the benchmark. - Targeted a lower carbon intensity than the benchmark. - - approach of stock selection tailored to the overall environment.

 The Fund sought to: